 - Disability insurance applicants receive ongoing support with empower by Allsup unlike anything else available.
 They receive help understanding all of the SSDI program’s benefits, including work incentives that help individuals return to work if they medically recover.

 To qualify for SSDI benefits, individuals must meet the SSA’s stringent requirements.
 Applicants must have paid FICA payroll taxes, typically worked five of the last 10 years, and have medical evidence of a severe physical or mental impairment that is expected to last more than 12 months or is terminal.
 Individuals must be unable to work and under their full retirement age (65-67).

 More than 152 million U.S. workers are insured for SSDI benefits.
-Individuals can access the fast, no-cost SSDI assessment and learn about eligibility by visiting Allsup.com.
+Individuals can access the fast, Free SSDI Assessment to find our their likelihood of qualifying for benefits.